karyeet/heroku-lavalink/README.md

 # heroku-lavalink
 Easily deploy a lavalink server on heroku.
 This is a very elementary and barebones approach, but reliable nonetheless.
-This branch will automatically download the Lavalink.jar, but it may not be latest.
+This branch will automatically download the latest Lavalink jar file.

-Current Lavalink release: **v3.3.2.1**
+### *heroku-lavalink will now download the latest Lavalink.jar automatically & directly from GitHub*
+*To update your Lavalink.jar, restart all dynos (faster) or redeploy.*

 ##### Note:
 You can enable automatic deploys to update the app when commits are added to the auto branch (see step 5 to 9 in Github Deploy).